1stnik/JavaEnterprise2024/README.md

-# JavaEnterprise2024
+# Java Enterprise Project

-Project for studying on Java Enterprise course
+#### This is a project for studying on Java Enterprise 2024 course